Prerequisite: Please install Node.js (version 19.00.0 or higher) before proceeding.

 mintlify dev --port 3333

-If you attempt to run Mintlify on a port that’s already in use, it will offer an alternative port:
+If you attempt to run Mintlify on a port that’s already in use, it will use the next available port:

 Mintlify Versions